moneta-rb/moneta/README.md

 ### Rails cache store

 Add the cache store in your application configuration `config/environments/*.rb`.
-Unfortunately the Moneta cache store is quite limited and doesn't support increment/decrement and matchers.
-If you need these features use different server-specific implementations, e.g. [redis-store](https://github.com/jodosha/redis-store).
+Unfortunately the Moneta cache store doesn't support matchers.
+If you need these features use a different server-specific implementation.

 ~~~ ruby
 require 'moneta'